 We stopped behind a large rock where we had a little cover from the wind to think about what we should do.
 The little bit of the path we could see looked like it was getting steeper.
 We decided to see if we waited a few minutes, maybe the weather would get better?

 Unfortunately, it only got worse.
 It started raining a little harder.
 In these weather conditions, we decided it was just not safe especially since we were wearing sneakers and not hiking boots.
 It would be too easy to slip and get hurt and that is the last thing we wanted on our vacation.
 So we decided the best thing would be to turn around.

 We walked back to the car on the same path we had come up.
 Disappointed, but confident we made the right decision.
 Someday, I really want to go back to Isle of Skye and finish the Old Man of Storr hike.
 I know I can do it, I just need the weather to cooperate.
 I really hate letting the weather interfere with plans but sometimes, that is the responsible thing to do.

 Have you ever hiked the Old Man of Storr?
 Or have you had one of your hikes interrupted by the weather?
 I would love to hear about it in the comments.

 Expert Tips for Hiking the Old Man of Storr

 - Just be aware, there have been changes with the hike at Old Man of Storr in recent years, and your guidebook may be out of date.

-- The round trip hike is about 5 miles, so you should allow about 2 hours.
+- The round trip hike is about 4.5 km, so you should allow about 2 hours.

 - Be smart and if the weather conditions deteriorate too much, be willing to turn around.
 Better to be safe than sorry.